-- Personal statement– this is the most obvious answer, but it is also one of the most important.
+- Personal Statement—this is the most obvious aspect, but it is also one of the most important.
 It is key to have a few people read over your personal statement for grammar, spelling, content, flow, and meaning.
-Look for people who have experience with this process: medical students, physicians, professors, writers, or others well-versed in either med school admissions or writing in general.
+Look for people who have experience with this process, such as medical students, physicians, professors, writers, or others well-versed in either med school admissions or writing in general.

-- Secondary applications– the same logic applies as with the personal statement above.
+- Secondary Applications—the above logic applies here too.
 It is very helpful to have an experienced individual look over your secondary essays.
-See our prior posts on secondaries if these are less familiar to you.

-- Deciding which schools to apply to—this is a crucial step of the process which is easy to overlook.
-It is imperative that you intelligently choose an appropriate number and variety of programs which are the right fit for the strength of your application.
+- Choosing Which School to Apply to—this is a crucial step of the process that is easy to overlook.
+It is imperative that you intelligently choose an appropriate number and variety of programs that are the right fit for the strength of your application.
 It is possible to do this on your own using resources such as MSAR, but someone with application experience can be helpful in this regard.

-- Interviews– this is a step at which it is paramount to seek help.
-I would recommend that no applicant attend interviews without practicing several times with others.
-Furthermore, itwould be ideal to complete a full mock interview with someone experienced with the admissions process.
+- Interviews—it is vital that you seek help with this step.
+No applicant should attend interviews without practicing several times with others.
+Furthermore, it’s ideal to complete a full mock interview with someone experienced with the admissions process.
 Many schools provide mock interviews through their career support services.
-I would absolutely recommend doing mock interviews, either through that service, with physicians you know, or through a medical school admissions consulting service.
-Interviews are a matter of practice and they can make or break your application.
-It is a must to complete the appropriate preparation to help ensure your success on interview day.
+I absolutely recommend doing mock interviews, either through that service, with physicians you know, or through a medical school admissions consulting service.
+Interviews are a matter of practice, and they can make or break your application.
+You must complete the appropriate preparation to help ensure your success on interview day.

 - Those who do not have professors, medical students, physicians, or experienced professionals who they trust to take an in-depth look at their application materials.

-- Those who are concerned about specific weaknesses in their application, including lower than average MCAT or GPA, deficiencies in extracurricular experiences, lack of research experience, etc.
+- Those who are concerned about specific weaknesses in their application, including lower than average MCAT or GPA scores, deficiencies in extracurricular experiences, lack of research experience, etc.

 - Those with general concerns about their writing ability or specific concerns about their personal statement or secondary essays.